 We believe for any initiative to survive and grow, it is very important for it to be self-sustainable.
-As a result, we started selling Sanskrit related merchandise like wall posters, wall frames, t-shirts, mugs, and mobile covers.
-We partnered with The Souled Store for some of the merchandise.
+As a result, we started selling Sanskrit related merchandise like wall posters, wall frames, t-shirts, notebooks etc.

 You can support us by purchasing our merchandise –

 PS – Most of the profits earned by ReSanskrit go into developing new designs, marketing and collaborating with similar initiatives so that we can reach out to even more audience and in turn propogate Sanskrit.

 A Mumbai based regular guy who works for a big corporate company as a digital marketing manager during the day and works on ReSanskrit in the nights.
 What is not so regular about him is his love for Sanskrit.
 He developed a liking (and pride) for the language right from the school days.

 Technology has grown a lot in last few decades, and everything around us changed, people got more engrossed in social media and their smartphones, access to everything got easier.
 Sushant (being an optimist) hoped that Sanskrit would also catch up and would become more accessible (and hence, popular).
 But that did not happen.
 Sanskrit is still largely in books, poorly managed websites and closed groups.